esicuwa/AutoMafiles_By_Esicuwa/README.md

 - **Proxy_Path** - path to proxy servers file
 - **Accounts_Path** - path to accounts file
 - **MaFile_Path** - path to Mafile fouder

-To unlink mafiles, you only need the maFile_Path and Proxy_Path when Type 1 is specified.
+- **Timeout** - maximum time to receive a letter in minutes

+To disable mafiles, you will need maFile_Path with the path to mafile, Accounts_Path with the log:pass format of Steam accounts, and Proxy_Path, if you specify type 1.

 After unlinking, the mobile authenticator will be removed and an email authenticator will be installed.